We Regret To Inform You That A British Surgeon Was Branding His Initials On Livers

 Interested in an international, culinary angle?
 What about Turkey's annual Liver Festival?

-How about a heart-warming story from member station WBUR about a 6-year-old boy who had a bright idea for helping his friend with a rare liver disease?
+How about a heartwarming story from member station WBUR about a 6-year-old boy who had a bright idea for helping his friend with a rare liver disease?

 It's a great essay.
 You could go read it now, if you like.

-Or — if you must — you can read about the British surgeon who repeatedly burned his initials onto human livers during organ transplants.
+Or — if you must — you can read about the British surgeon who repeatedly burned his initials into human livers during organ transplants.

 Simon Bramhall, 53, has pleaded guilty to assault of two patients, for, yes, branding his initials onto their organs during surgery.
-He's going to be sentenced on Jan.
+He is going to be sentenced on Jan.
 12.

 The Associated Press reports that a prosecutor called the case "without legal precedent in criminal law."